MyCatt/miniature-umbrella/functions.md

 #### Iteration
 You might also notice that all functions have an iteration argument, defaulting to 1.
 This is non-mandatory and is used by the test to control the amount of times it will attempt to perform the function.
 By default this is 5 times.

 You can force a function to only run once by passing the value `4` in this argument.

+Warning!
+Custom functions takes the output of "find_with_template" instead of the `field` string.
+This method is called from within every native function, and is automatically sent when a custom function is called.